Zaraaashiigal/zaphkiel/README.md

+# Zaphkiel
-# Zaphiel: A steam spying toolkit!
+A steam spying toolkit!
 EVEN IF THEY DO NOT HAVE YOU ADDED!

 # How to use?
 You must simply get your webAPI key, put it in the input.